mkb79/Audible/docs/source/misc/external_api.rst

 .. http:post:: /1.0/wishlist

-   :<json string asin: The asin of the book to remove
+   :<json string asin: The asin of the book to add
    :statuscode 201: Returns the `Location` to the resource.

    **Example request body**